-Vice President for Information Technology
+Vice President & Chief Information Officer, OIT

 Under Futhey's leadership, Duke's IT capabilities now extend to a global network, including delivery of technology services to Duke Kunshan University and other international programs and sites.
-Futhey has been the engine behind a new generation of computing capabilities across campus and influenced the higher education technology landscape regionally and nationally.
-She led the introduction of the nation’s first higher education owned and operated national research and education optical network as founding chair of the National LambdaRail from 2003 to 2007.